Best Bed Width for Room: 7 Space-Saving Tips for Every Layout

 5. Use Vertical Space

-• Hang tall artwork to create a sense of height.
+• Hang a tall piece of artwork or a gallery of frames aligned vertically

 6. Opt for Multi-Functional Furniture